 Biafran War Memories is a digital archive of personal stories and first hand accounts of the 1967-1970 Nigerian Civil War, also known as the Nigerian-Biafran War or the Biafran War.
 It was launched in 2017.
+Biafran War Memories is not aligned or associated with any political or religious body, nor any ideology.
+It has no political agenda.
+It is a nongovernmental, nonprofit initiative created for the purposes of research and documentation.
 Biafran War Memories is a program of ZIKORA Media & Arts African Cultural Heritage Organization.

 MOST VIEWED